Not a Member?

 [see Warnings and Precautions (5.9)]

-The pregnancy rate calculated as the Pearl Index (PI) in women aged 16 to 35 years, inclusive, was the primary efficacy endpoint used to assess contraceptive reliability.
+The pregnancy rate calculated as the Pearl Index (PI) in participants 16 to 35 years of age, inclusive, was the primary efficacy endpoint used to assess contraceptive reliability.
 The PI was calculated based on 28-day equivalent exposure cycles; evaluable cycles excluded those in which back-up contraception was used unless a pregnancy occurred in that cycle.
-The Year 1 PI was based on two pregnancies and the cumulative 6-year pregnancy rate was calculated by the life table method, based on a total of nine pregnancies that occurred after the onset of treatment and within 7 days after LILETTA removal or expulsion.
-Table 5 shows the annual PI for each of the six years and the calculated cumulative life table pregnancy rates through years 1, 2, 3, 4, 5, and 6.
+The Year 1 PI was based on two pregnancies and the cumulative 8-year pregnancy rate was calculated by the life table method, based on a total of eleven pregnancies that occurred after the onset of treatment and within 7 days after LILETTA removal or expulsion.
+Table 6 shows the annual PI for each of the eight years and the calculated cumulative life table pregnancy rates through years 1, 2, 3, 4, 5, 6, 7, and 8.
+For Year 7 and Year 8, participants who were more than 39 years of age at the beginning of the respective study year were excluded from the efficacy analysis.

-Conception rates after the removal of LILETTA were assessed and appeared consistent with conception rates in the general population of women having regular unprotected sexual intercourse for 12 months.
+Conception rates after the removal of LILETTA were assessed and appeared consistent with conception rates in the general population of participants having regular unprotected sexual intercourse for 12 months.

-Of 191 women who desired pregnancy after study discontinuation, 79% conceived within 6 months after removal of LILETTA, and 85% conceived within 12 months after removal of LILETTA.
+Of 244 participants who desired pregnancy after study discontinuation, 63.1% conceived within 6 months after removal of LILETTA and 83.2% conceived within 12 months after removal of LILETTA.

 LILETTA (levonorgestrel-releasing intrauterine system), containing 52 mg levonorgestrel, is supplied partially preloaded within the inserter and packaged in a clear plastic tray with lid.
 LILETTA is available in a carton of one sterile unit.
 NDC # 0023-5858-01.